What does a Distribution Operations Manager do?

 - Bachelor’s degree in Logistics, Supply Chain Management, Business Administration, or a related field.

-- Minimum of 5 years of experience in distribution operations management, preferably in a similar industry.
+- Minimum of 5 years of experience in distribution operations, supply chain management, or a similar role.

-- Proven track record of managing and optimizing distribution processes.
+- Proven track record of managing and optimizing distribution processes and logistics operations.

 Is becoming a Distribution Operations Manager a good career path?